Americans in France

-Americans in France consists of immigrants and expatriates from the United States as well as French people of American ancestry.
-Immigration to France from the United States date back to the 19th century and according to the American embassy in Paris, as of 2015, there are about 150,000 to 200,000 American citizens residing in France.
+Americans in France (French: Américains en France) consists of immigrants and expatriates from the United States as well as French people of American ancestry.
+Immigration to France from the United States dates back to the 19th century and according to the American embassy in Paris, as of 2015, there are about 100,000 American citizens residing in France.

 History

 19th Century

-Unofficial figures indicate that up to 50,000 free blacks emigrated to Paris from Louisiana in the decades after Napoleon sold the territory to the United States in 1803.
+Unofficial figures suggest that around 50,000 free Black individuals, including some of Haitian descent, emigrated from Louisiana to Paris after Napoleon Bonaparte had sold Louisiana to the United States as part of Louisiana Purchase in 1803, due to the Haitian Revolution led by Jean-Jacques Dessalines in the French colony of Saint-Domingue (present day Haiti) where they finally won their independence in 1804 as the "First Free Black-led Republic" in both the New World and all the Americas.

 Paris was the art capital of the world in the nineteenth century and has attracted painters, sculptors, and architects from around the world including the United States.
 In the decades following the American Civil War, hundreds of Americans joined the throngs headed to Paris.
 American artists, who formed the largest contingent of foreign painters and sculptors in Paris, were only one segment of the capital's extensive American colony, which also included writers, businessmen, diplomats, and others in more-or-less permanent residence.

 Many American artists stayed together, and enclaves of them developed on the Left Bank, along the rue Notre-Dame-des-Champs and near the École des Beaux-Arts and the Académie Julian's headquarters.
 Although some lived in Paris for long periods—even the rest of their lives—most insisted on identifying themselves as American.